laravel/nova-docs/3.0/resources/relationships.md

 }
 ```

+##### Disable Ordering by Title

-You can also disable this behaviour and order the relationship directly from [Relatable Filtering](/3.0/resources/authorization.html#relatable-filtering) by using the `dontReorderAssociatables` method:
+You can disable ordering by Title behaviour and instead orders the select dropdown relationship directly from [Relatable Filtering](/3.0/resources/authorization.html#relatable-filtering) by using the `dontReorderAssociatables` method:

 ```php
 BelongsTo::make('User')->dontReorderAssociatables(),